ODIN-fire/odin-rs/odin_build/doc/odin_build.md

 We detect the root-dir to use in the following order:

 1. whatever the optional environment variable `ODIN_ROOT` is set to
-2. the parent of a workspace dir if the current dir is (within) an ODIN workspace

-the parent of the current directory **iff** it contains any of `cache/`, `data/`, `configs/` or `assets/` sub-dirs
+2. the parent of a workspace dir **iff** the current dir is (within) an ODIN workspace and this parent contains any of `cache/`, `data/`, `configs/` or `assets/` sub-dirs.
+This is to support a self-contained directory structure during development, not requiring any environment variables
-3. a global `$HOME/.odin/` otherwise
+3. a `$HOME/.odin/` otherwise - this is the normal production mode

-The 2nd rule is to allow a self-contained directory structure during development (workspace parent) and a global, configurable directory structure in production (ODIN_ROOT or ~/.odin).

 An ODIN **root-dir** can optionally contain other sub-directories such as the ODIN **workspace-dir** mentioned below.